s312569/qhshiny/README.md

 # qhshiny

-Add data to data folder and update setting in app.R.
+Add data to data folder and update setting in `app/config.R`.